Swash is a web browser extension that pays you to browse the web. It’s built using decentralised technology.

 Should I be concerned about my privacy when using Swash?

 No, privacy is one of the most important values for Swash.
-That’s why our source code is completely open-source and ready for scrutiny on our Github
+That’s why Swash source code is completely open-source and available on our Github

 How does Swash keep my data anonymous?

-We don’t create any relationship between your identity and your data.
+Swash doesn't create any relationship between your identity and your data.
 Your only identifier is your Ethereum wallet address and a random unique identifier.
-The wallet address is used for authentication and payment purposes and the unique identifier is set according to your privacy level.
+The wallet address is used for authentication and payment purposes.

 How can I be sure that my sensitive data is safe and not added to the marketplace?